 A Brief Description of STM TVM

 A Ticket Vending Machine herein addressed as TVM in this document is a stationary human interaction system installed at locations to provide specific set of services to users.
 A Ticket Vending Machine assists in buying tickets/travel pass for a mode of transportation.
 The TVM is also prevalently used to assist in management of queue & priority of services in financial institutions, universities, insurance offices and customer helpdesks of several organisations.
 It saves the time, money and effort when compared to using human resources to provide the same services as above.
-It is highly available (99.99%) except for the preventive maintenance or power outages.
+It is highly available (99.99%) OK. except for the preventive maintenance or power outages.

 We have considered the ticket vending machine used in Societe de transport de Montreal (STM) for our project which is widely used in Montreal, Quebec, Canada.
 The STM serves the mobility needs of residents and visitors by offering an efficient public transit system.
 STM provides 1-trip pass, round-trip pass, evening passes, weekly, monthly pass and many others to customers depending on the requirements.
 Customers is provided with the options to select the kind of pass and the payment methods.
 The TVM used in STM is of particular interest for our team as it deals with several use cases like transaction (financial), security, identity verification and includes many stake holders when compared to the TVM’s used for other purposes.